AndySharez/AndySharez/README.md

  🚴 I am a beginning Developer from Germany.

- :telescope: I’m learning python & C at the moment; have some php knowledge as well.
+ :telescope: At the moment I’m learning python & C; have some php knowledge as well.

  :seedling: Exploring hardware; building my own E-ink display to use it as 2nd monitor.